Export view data

 Export complete- download Complete The export is complete and you can download it.

-Export contains partial results Partial results The export contains partial results and can be downloaded.
+Export contains partial results Partial results The export contains partial results and that you can download.

-Genesys Cloud completes exports in the order that you request them.
+Genesys Cloud completes exports in the order that you request it.
 To start another export, cancel a current long-running export.

 2. In the Inbox pane, click Exports .

-4. Click Cancel.
+4. Click Cancel Export.
 Genesys Cloud starts the next export waiting to run.

 5. To clear the canceled export, click the X beside the export.Cancel export- clear export